araml02/ESPnet-integrated-warping/README.md

 ### How to use it
 - Train model by running stage 3 - 11 in ESPnet (asr.sh file)
 - Run warping script by inserting Stage 16 in asr.sh
+    - This requires some new files and some changes in ESPnet, which are explained below
 - Decode as usual by running Stage 12

 ---